maxkaustav/deep-learning/README.md

 The models are all trained on a Nvidia quadro P5000 gpu with 16 GB of VRAM.
 So please try to use this model on same infrastructure for same inference.

-# Deep Learning The Sate of Art
+# Deep Learning The State of Art
 State of ar model has brought an incredible change in Technology .<br>
 From BERT to GAN all of the models are best in its own way.We try to implement all the models in a jupyter notebooks becaus it is more intuitive to use and to understand.<br>
 We will be upgrading this repository with more state of art models.